Earth‑Coupled Oscillatory Infrastructure

 Evidence Matrix – Grid Keeper Wave Foundations

-Together, these validated domains confirm the feasibility of resonance-based infrastructure.
-Independent ANSYS/Ozen simulations will extend this foundation, resolving integration and efficiency through a staged $575K validation program.
-This ensures Grid Keeper advances from scientific credibility to engineering feasibility, offering investors and regulators a clear path to deployment.
+Together, these validated domains confirm the feasibility of an Earth‑coupled oscillatory infrastructure.
+Independent ANSYS/Ozen simulations will extend this foundation, resolving integration, coherence, and efficiency through a staged $575K validation program.
+This ensures Grid Keeper advances from scientific credibility to engineering feasibility, offering investors and regulators a clear, evidence‑based path to deployment.

-The $575K program is structured across four phases, each resolving a critical feasibility milestone from planetary transmitter validation through subsystem integration, Earth–capacitor resonance, and distribution infrastructure modeling.
+The $575K program is structured across four phases, each resolving a critical feasibility milestone—from planetary transmitter validation through subsystem integration, Earth‑impedance and oscillatory‑response modeling, and distribution‑infrastructure analysis.
 Detailed budgets and deliverables are available to investors under NDA.

 Reference Section